enormandeau/stacks_workflow/99-documentation/01-stacks.rst

 .. warning::

- The most up-to-date version of the workflow will not work with versions of STACKS older than 1.24 since tags of different lengths can now be split together and intermediary files are kept in compressed (.gz) format.
-We also recommend to avoid versions 1.22 to 1.28, which contained bugs that seem to have been fixed in version 1.29.
+ The most up-to-date version of stacks_workflow (1.29) will not work with versions of STACKS older than 1.24 since tags of different lengths can now be split together and intermediary files are kept in compressed (.gz) format.
+We also recommend to avoid STACKS versions 1.22 to 1.28, which contained bugs that seem to have been fixed in version 1.29.

 About STACKS
 ============